ChengShaoRong/KissServerFramework/KissServerFramework/public/readme.txt

 		4.2.3 Open the 443 TCP port IF your computer protected by Firewall.

 	4.4 Restart the Apache server make the config take effect.
 (Click Start button after click Stop button in 'XAMPP Control Panel')

+	4.5 Our socket encrypt by RSA first and then encrypt by AES, you should modify the default RSA certificate to your unique.
+		4.5.1 Generate RSA certificate
+			'Menu/Window/C#Like' open the setting panel of C#Like, click 'Generate RSA' button, will generate 'Assets\C#Like\Editor\RSAPublicKey.txt' and 'Assets\C#Like\Editor\RSAPrivateKey.txt' two files.
+		4.5.2 Modify the KissServerFramework config
+			Modify 'socketServerRSAPrivateKey' value in 'C:\KissServerFramework\KissServerFramework.json' to the conten of 'Assets\C#Like\Editor\RSAPrivateKey.txt'
+		4.5.3 Modify the C#Like config
+			Modify 'socketRSAPublicKey' value in 'Assets\C#Like\HotUpdateScripts\Sample\SampleSocket.cs' to the conten of 'Assets\C#Like\Editor\RSAPublicKey.txt'

 5 Double-click 'C:/KissServerFramework/KissServerFramework.exe' to start KissServerFramework
 	5.1 If the EXE crash down, that may be not exist .NET runtime library, your should check the tips in 'Event Viewer' and download it from Microsoft web site.